-BTW, if you’re thinking of colour matching between brands (ie: getting BM to make an SW paint colour), you might want to read THIS first.
+BTW, if you’re thinking of colour matching between brands, PLEASE read THIS first.

 What type of paint colours look good with Tinsmith?

-Tinsmith is actually reasonable flexible, due in part to its more simple undertone and wink more depth.
+Tinsmith is actually reasonable flexible, due in part to its more simple undertone and slightly lower value.
 You can partner it with some colours like…

 And much more!

 Not sure if Tinsmith is right for you?
 I’ve got more!

 BENJAMIN MOORE STONINGTON GRAY